Privacy Policy

 • the results of Working with Children and Police Checks;

-• website usage data (which may include your IP address, how you accessed our website and your wider geographic location);
+• website usage data (which may include your IP address, how you accessed our website and your wider geographic location); and

-3. How do we collect + hold information?
+6. How do we collect + hold information?

 We will only ever collect personal information by lawful and fair means.
 We may collect information in the following ways:

-• from you indirectly through emails, forms, face-to-face meetings, registration and attendance at events, business cards and telephone conversations and through use of the services and facilities available through our website and social media channels; and
+• from you indirectly through emails, forms, face-to-face meetings, registration and attendance at events, business cards and telephone conversations and through use of the services and facilities available through our website and our social media channels; and

-4. Why do we collect, hold + disclose information?
+7. Why do we collect, hold + disclose information?

-• We may collect, hold, use and disclose your personal information for the purposes described in this Policy or disclosed to you on our website.
+We may collect, hold, use and disclose your personal information for the purposes described in this Policy or disclosed to you on our website.
 For example, we may use your information:

 • to undertake policy development, research, consultation and evaluation;

-• to provide you with newsletters and other information and updates about us and our services and about how you might get involved in upcoming pilot projects, or other information that we reasonably believe may be of interest to you;
+• to provide you with newsletters and other information and updates about us and our services and about how you might get involved in our upcoming projects, or other information that we reasonably believe may be of interest to you;

 • when we engage with you via social media;